 6.1 Books

-If you only want to read one book on data visualisation, and want to focus on using Excel, and using it to produce something professional and consistent now, then I would recommend the following book by Steven Few.
-One of the few ‘how-to’ book that would also look good on a coffee table:
+If you only want to read one book on data visualisation, and want to focus on using Excel to produce something professional and consistent, then I would recommend the following book by Steven Few.
+One of the few ‘how-to’ books that would also look good on a coffee table:

 Few, S. (2012) Show Me the Numbers: Designing Tables and Graphs to Enlighten.
 Second Edition, Analytics Press: Burlington